-If you or your dentist notices an especially heavy layer of tartar, you may need to start using a fluoride toothpaste to help fight the bacterial buildup on your teeth.
-Tartar control toothpastes contain chemical ingredients that fight plaque, and sometimes contain chemicals that kill some of the bacteria in the mouth related to tartar.
+If you or your dentist notices a burdensome layer of tartar, you may need to start using fluoride toothpaste to help fight the bacterial buildup on your teeth.
+Tartar control toothpastes contain chemical ingredients that fight plaque and sometimes contain chemicals that kill some of the bacteria in the mouth related to tartar.
 Because tartar and plaque can lead to gum disease, tartar control toothpaste can be instrumental in your long-term mouth health.

-Some toothpaste buyers choose to stick to toothpastes made from only natural ingredients.
-Even if you opt for all-natural toothpaste, make sure you check for ADA approval, and look for fluoride on the ingredients list.
+Some toothpaste buyers choose to stick to toothpaste made from only natural ingredients.
+Even if you opt for all-natural toothpaste, make sure you check for ADA approval and look for fluoride on the ingredients list.
 For a natural way to whiten teeth, try a toothpaste containing baking soda or hydrogen peroxide.

 How do I pick a brand?

 For the most part, your toothpaste brand is unimportant.
 Instead, opt for ADA approval and an ingredients list that contains fluoride to prevent cavities and tooth decay.